-Our new album, Trippin', will be released on June 29!
+Our new album, Trippin', was just released!
 10 new songs written by Robert - vocals and instrumentals, diverse and full of energy - plus our signature "reimagining" of an all-time iconic hit by The Who, "I Can't Explain".

 Many thanks to The MacWire for this terrific review of our May 11 performance at The Groove: